Review on Summer Isles Hotel

 Since the late 1960s, the hotel was lovingly run by various members of the Irvine family, but they sold the place to Terry and Irina Mackay in March 2008.
 The new incumbents are determined to maintain the hotel's unique style and special character.

-Chef Chris Firth-Bernard remains in the kitchen, and he makes proper use of home-grown supplies as well as locally landed seafood and game from the moors.
+The kitchen makes proper use of home-grown supplies as well as locally landed seafood and game from the moors.
 Lunch is a warm up (with plates of seafood as the mainstay) and dinner is the main event: expect a daily five-course menu with no choice until the heavily laden sweet trolley and cheeses come around.